Business Rules and Scenarios

 Condition Scenarios

 Scenarios of type condition evaluate a condition at runtime and branch towards one of two scenarios following an if/then/else logic.
 The two scenarios must be for the same recommendation types.
+This applies to generic_input_to_items scenarios too: You can create condition scenarios with the high-level generic_input_to_items recommendation type, and the linked then / else scenarios must also be scenarios of the generic_input_to_items recommendation type.

 CREATE A CONDITION SCENARIO ON THE NUMBER OF RATINGS